spec-first/connexion/docs/middleware.rst

 The :code:`add_middleware` method takes a :code:`position` argument to define where in the middleware stack it should be inserted, which should be an instance of the :class:`~connexion.middleware.MiddlewarePosition` Enum.
-The positions below are ordered from first to last.
+The positions below are ordered from outer to inner, in the order they are hit by incoming requests.
 Note that responses hit the middlewares in reversed order.

 .. autoclass:: connexion.middleware.MiddlewarePosition
     :members: